TristonK/FastDD/README.md

 ## Comparative Experiments

-FastDD are compared to other two discovery methods, [IE](https://github.com/TristonK/FastDD/tree/IE) and [Domino(RFD)](https://dast-unisa.github.io/Domino-SW/).
-The source code of Domino can be found here.
-And we implement DD-IE with our best effort here.
+FastDD are compared to other two discovery methods, IE and Domino(RFD).
+The source code of Domino can be found [here](https://dast-unisa.github.io/Domino-SW/).
+And we implement DD-IE with our best effort [here](https://github.com/TristonK/FastDD-Exp).

+Our datasets and related experiment information are provided [here](https://github.com/TristonK/FastDD-Exp)

 ## License

 fastdd is released under the [Apache 2.0 license](https://github.com/RangerShaw/FastADC/blob/master/LICENSE).
-Some source code is imported from [DCFinder](https://github.com/HPI-Information-Systems/metanome-algorithms/tree/master/dcfinder) and [FastADC](https://github.com/RangerShaw/FastADC), which is also under [Apache 2.0 license](https://github.com/HPI-Information-Systems/metanome-algorithms/blob/master/LICENSE).
+Some basic data structure's source code is imported from [DCFinder](https://github.com/HPI-Information-Systems/metanome-algorithms/tree/master/dcfinder) and [FastADC](https://github.com/RangerShaw/FastADC), which is also under [Apache 2.0 license](https://github.com/HPI-Information-Systems/metanome-algorithms/blob/master/LICENSE).